Method of Education Delivery of BINUS Business School International Undergraduate Program

 Modular Content with Problem-based Learning

-Since 2010, BINUS Business School International Undergraduate Program has used a Constructive Alignment approach that integrates the design of teaching, learning, and assessment at course and program levels.
-BUI implements modular content with problem-based learning (PBL) to speed up the process of student-centered learning in selected courses.
+Since 2010, BINUS Business School International Undergraduate Program (BBSIUP) has used a Constructive Alignment approach that integrates the design of teaching, learning, and assessment at course and program levels.
+BBSUIP implements modular content with problem-based learning (PBL) to speed up the process of student-centered learning in selected courses.
 The modular content refers to a collection of learning resources developed as a single learning object.

 Examinations, which are conducted by BINUS Business School International Undergraduate Program, consist of course examinations and a thesis (or final project) examination.